mtiller/ModelicaBook/text/source/behavior/discrete/hysteresis.rst

 expression changes.
 But with a ``when`` statement, the statements in the ``when`` statement become active **only** when the condition becomes true.
-If we simulate this model and look at the temperature, we see that it stays without the hysteresis band of our desired temperature.
+If we simulate this model and look at the temperature, we see that it stays within the hysteresis band of our desired temperature.

 .. plot:: ../plots/Hyst.py
    :include-source: no